HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 *Created by AtomicTech and staticalliam7 with work from ColdJ, panarchist, Caefinon, Snark, TriggeredSnake, sunnypunny, and HebaruSan.*

+**Download Instructions**

+1.)
+Download the Zip File.

+2.)
+Open the Zip.

+3.)
+Drag and drop the AT-Junkyards-Main folder into KSP's GameData Folder.

+4.)
+Profit!

+IMPORTANT

+This requires ModuleManager, Snacks!, and Atomic Technologies Incorporated to function.

+Another Note: Snacks! isn't 100% required but is highly recommended for maximum player enjoyment.a

 **Specs**

 LV-N "Nerv" mass is now decreased to 2.65.